AresMUSH/aresmush/game/plugins/help/help/en/index.md

 `help, help2, help3, etc.` - Shows each page of help topics.
 `help <topic name>` - Views a help topic.

 > **Tip:**  Many commands show a "page x of y" message at the bottom of the command text.
-You can use a number after the command name to see each page - e.g., help, help2, help3, etc.
+You can use a number after the command name to see each page - e.g., help, help2, help3, etc.  This works with commands that have switches too, so you can do requests2/all.